1: Can I apply after December 1st?

 3: What are the TOEFL admission score requirements?

 The minimum TOEFL scores to be eligible for our program are: an overall score of 80 or higher to be admissible AND a speaking score of 26 or higher.
 Please note that TOEFL scores are valid for 2 years.

 4: What are the IELTS admission score requirements?

 As an alternative to the TOEFL, you may submit scores from the International English Language Testing System (IELTS).
 The minimum IELTS scores to be eligible for our program are: an overall score of 7 or higher to be admissible, a speaking score of 8 or higher & a score of 6 or higher on the remaining modules.

 5: Can the TOEFL or IELTS be waived?

 In general, the English proficiency test will only be waived if you completed your entire high school education in the United States.
 However, if you do not meet our English requirement and you are a highly qualified student who would fill a need in our research team, you are strongly encouraged to contact the Chemistry faculty whose research interests you and apply to the program.

-The Chemistry Department does not have minimum GRE scores.
+The Chemistry Department does not have a minimum GRE score requirement.
 Please note that GRE scores are valid for 5 years.

 No, it is only recommended.